FIP in Cats (2026 Update): Signs, Diagnosis, Treatment, and What to Ask Your Vet

 Type What’s happening What you might notice

-3) Common signs and “pattern clues”
+3) Common signs and pattern clues

 3.1) General signs (many forms)

-• Lethargy, hiding more, less interest in play or affection.
+• Lethargy, hiding more, less interest in play or affection

-• Weight loss over days to weeks.
+• Weight loss over days to weeks

-• Pale gums or weakness (possible anemia or systemic inflammation).
+• Pale gums or weakness

 3.2) Clues that lean toward wet FIP

-3.3) Clues that lean toward dry/organ-involving FIP
+3.3) Clues that lean toward dry FIP

-3.4) Ocular/neuro clues
+3.4) Ocular and neurologic clues

 4) When to call the vet (red flags)